Volcano Erupts In Guatemala, Forcing Airport Closure - UrduPoint

 Volcano Erupts In Guatemala, Forcing Airport Closure

-Guatemala City, (UrduPoint / Pakistan Point News - 11th Dec, 2022 ) :One of the most active volcanoes in Central America has erupted again, spewing lava and ash and forcing authorities in Guatemala City on Sunday to close the country's largest airport and a major highway.
+Guatemala City, (UrduPoint / Pakistan Point News - 12th Dec, 2022 ) :One of the most active volcanoes in Central America has erupted again, spewing lava and ash and forcing authorities in Guatemala City on Sunday to briefly close the country's largest airport and a major highway.

 The volcano named Fuego -- Spanish for fire -- rumbled into activity overnight Saturday into Sunday, with molten rock oozing down its slopes and ash belching two kilometers (more than a mile) into the sky.
 Winds carried the ash toward Guatemala City, 35 kilometers (22 miles) away.